 Detailed information on the use of antibiotics and children

-These medications are life-giving and powerful.
-It's important to take them just as your doctor has prescribed.
+These medicines are life-giving and powerful.
+It's important to take them just as your healthcare provider has prescribed.

 Mental health care can be expensive even for people with health insurance.
 Here are ideas on ways to save.

-Being active and involved in care decisions and taking extra precautions to avoid infection when in a hospital can help keep you and your family safe.
+Being active and involved in care decisions and taking extra precautions to prevent infection when in a hospital can help keep you and your family safe.

 Patient advocates fulfill many roles, even, in some cases, staying with hospitalized patients around the clock to help guard against medical errors.